dart-lang/dart_style/test/README.md

 description for the test.
 Lines after that define the input code to be formatted.

+### Output sections

-After the input are one or more output sections.
-Each output section starts with a header that starts with `<<<`.
-There are two styles of output:
+After the input are one or more output sections that specify what the formatter should produce for the preceding input section.
+Each output section begins with a header that starts with `<<<` followed by a language version number and an optional description, like:

-#### Unversioned output

-Most code is supported across all language versions and formats the same way in all of them.
-For those, the output is a single section like:

 ```
->>> Optional input description.
-some.code();
-<<< Optional description.
-some.code();
+<<< 3.9 Unsplit cascades look funny.
 ```

-The formatter will run this test against the oldest and newest supported version and verify that both produce that output.
-(We assume that if it formats the same at two versions, it will do so in any version between those for performance reasons.
-Otherwise, every time a new Dart SDK release comes out, the number of tests being run increases by thousands.)

-#### Versioned outputs

-The formatter's behavior may depend on language version for three reasons:
+Output expectations are versioned for a few reasons:

 * New syntax was added to the language in a later version, so we can't format it on an older version at all.